Press Kit

 From Past Events & Exhibits

-Caption & Photo Credit: Volunteers prepare for closing procession of the exhibit, This Loss We Carry, in front of the Smithsonian Castle, Washington, D.C.
-Photo credit: Lancer Photography
+Caption & Photo Credit: Volunteers prepare for closing procession of the exhibit, This Loss We Carry, in front of the Smithsonian Castle, Washington, D.C., October 2021 Photo credit: Lancer Photography

 Caption & Photo Credit: 3,000 Soul Boxes on display at Cerimon House, Portland, OR.
 January 2019.
 Photo credit: Nathan V. Holden